devgaganin/Save-Restricted-Content-Bot-V2/README.md

 » Method - 1:
 - Star the repo, and fork it in desktop mode
-- Go to settings of your forked repo
-- Rename your repo by any other name
+- Fill values in `.env` as guided.
 - Click on  [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 » Method - 2:
 - Star the repo, rate and fork it in desktop mode
 - create app in heroku
 - go to settings of ```app›› config vars››``` add all variables
-- add buildpacks
+- add buildpacks i.e. `python` and `https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git`
+- edit `.env` file and fill you values there
 - connect to github and deploy
 - turn on dynos
 - Note: you must add buildpack in heroku to get the original video thumbnail and to remove already set thumbnail otherwise you will get black video